 Retropharyngeal ICA: Distinct from loops are carotids with unusual courses, particularly those that swing anteromedially towards the back of the oropharyngeal wall, best appreciated on cross-sectional imaging.
 They are surgically important, particularly when it comes to procedures related to the posterior nasopharyngeal and oropharyngeal walls.
 A pulsatile mass in the back of the throat is probably the ICA, and should be treated with appropriate respect.

 Webs — the cervical ICA, in particular its proximal aspect, are sometimes seen to harbor a particular narrowing which is caused by shelf-like proliferation of connective tissue, probably similar to that of fibromuscular dysplasia (FMD).
 The angiographic appearance is very different, however, with a single shelf of stenosis.
 This can be occasionally a cause of embolic stroke due to blood stasis over the shelf, more likely than hemodynamic narrowing.
 This young man presented with a transient language dysfunction:

 MRA and angio of the same patient, left ICA.
-A second patient, with a similar angio, noted incidentally.
+A second patient, with a similar angiographic appearance of carotid web, noted incidentally.
+For more info, see dedicated Carotid Web page

 Aberrant Carotid Artery — fully treated in the Ascending Pharyngeal Artery Section, as this vessel is, in fact, not the “ICA”, but rather ascending pharyngeal reconstitution of the true ICA in the petrous segment, due to cervical ICA agenesis.
 The aberrant carotid is made up of the ascending pharyngeal artery, its inferior tympanic branch, and the caroticotympanic branch of the ICA.
 The vessel has a characteristic lateral swing within the petrous bone (red arrows), bringing it into the middle ear cavity, which can be appreciated on MR, CT, and angio.
 This variant comes up with unfortunate regularity as a middle ear “pulsatile mass”, subjected to an unwitting biopsy.
 Case courtesy of Dr. Howard Antony Riina, NYULMC

 The same appearance angiographically, with a somewhat posterior course in the lateral projection (yellow arrow)